These books are located in the fiction area of the children’s department. They are shelved by the author’s last name.

 Torrey: Voyage of Ice 2004 197p.

-In 1849, fifteen-year-old Nick and his older brother sign on as hands on the whaling ship Sea Hawk, and find that the journey is full of hardship and unexpected dangers.
+In 1849, fifteen-year-old Nick and his older brother sign on as crew members on the whaling ship Sea Hawk.

 Williams: Titanic Crossing 1995 167p.